(PDF Version Download)

-All requests by candidates or representatives from issue campaigns to address the Membership Assembly or the Regional Chapter meeting shall first be considered by the PAC.
-Members of the PAC will decide by simple majority, whenever necessary, if a candidate should come before the Membership Assembly or the Regional Chapter meeting.
+All requests by candidates or representatives from issue campaigns to address the Membership Assembly or the Regional meeting shall first be considered by the PAC.
+Members of the PAC will decide by simple majority, whenever necessary, if a candidate should come before the Membership Assembly or the Regional meeting.
 The PAC recommendation shall then be considered and acted upon by the Executive Board.

-At no time is a member in good standing prevented from requesting that a candidate or representative of an issue campaign speak before members at a General Assembly or Regional Chapter Meeting.
-Such a request must be presented in writing to the Local 8 President or Chapter Chair prior to the next month’s scheduled Executive Board meeting for consideration and action.
+At no time is a member in good standing prevented from requesting that a candidate or representative of an issue campaign speak before members at a General Assembly or Regional Meeting.
+Such a request must be presented in writing to the Local 8 President or Regional Chair prior to the next month’s scheduled Executive Board meeting for consideration and action.

 Invited candidates and/or campaign representatives shall be provided five (5) minutes to speak.